Table of Contents

 Alnico Single-Coil Pickups

-It is equipped with three single coil pickups that deliver the bright, clear tones characteristic of the ’50s Stratocasters, suitable for a wide range of music genres.
+It is equipped with three single-coil pickups that deliver the bright, clear tones characteristic of ’50s Stratocasters, suitable for various music genres.

 Maple Neck and Fingerboard